Reviewed March 2, 2020 by Maria Barnes, Ph.D., Assistant Professor of Biochemistry and Nutrition

-2. Carbohydrates make us fat.
+Myth #2: Carbohydrates make us fat

 To be sure, most Americans do eat too many carbohydrates, primarily in the form of sugar.
 Sugar-sweetened beverages are a huge culprit for added calories.
 In addition, large servings of grains lead to high intake of carbohydrates.

 Indeed, portion size is important in weight management.
 The U.S.D.A.
-MyPlate recommendation for grain is five to eight servings per day for adults depending on one’s age and sex.
+MyPlate recommendation for grain is five to eight servings per day for adults depending on your age and sex.
 A half cup of pasta, rice and oatmeal equal one serving of grains.
 Who eats a half cup of pasta?
 More astonishingly, one bakery bagel is equivalent to four servings of grain.
 You’ve almost maxed out by the end of breakfast!